tgolfetto/dima2022/README.md

 - **Enhanced Customer Experience:** Customers can find product information quickly, request assistance easily, and enjoy a more personalized shopping experience.
 - **Improved Sales Efficiency:** Sales staff can receive customer requests promptly, assist customers efficiently, and track inventory levels more effectively.
 - **Data-Driven Insights:** Store managers can gain valuable insights into customer behavior and store traffic patterns, enabling data-driven decision-making.

+## Technologies:
+- **Built with Flutter:** Flutter is an open-source framework from Google that allows you to build beautiful, fast, and native-feeling apps for mobile (Android & iOS), web, desktop (Windows, macOS, Linux), and even embedded devices.
+This means the app you're using can run smoothly on a variety of platforms with a single codebase.
+- **Powered by Firebase:** Firebase is a back-end development platform from Google that provides services like databases, user authentication, cloud storage, and analytics.
+In this case, Firebase acts as the brain of the app, handling data storage and user management.

 Overall, DIMA 2022 offers a comprehensive solution for enhancing the shopping experience in clothing stores, benefiting both customers and businesses.